PCard & Travel Card

 The U-M Purchasing Card (PCard) is issued to eligible employees and may be used solely for purchases related to official university business.
 All items purchased with a PCard are the university’s property.

-Coming soon – New Travel Card!
-On June 1, Procurement Services is implementing a U-M Travel Card as a subset of the current PCard program.
+The U-M Travel Card is issued to eligible employees and is a subset of the current PCard program.
 The Travel Card is restricted to travel merchants only and is for employees who travel but do not make any other business purchases for their department.
-The application for U-M’s new Travel Card will be available on June 1.
-To learn more about the program, review the Travel Card FAQs.

 Use PCards For:

 - Travel and travel-related expenses, especially international and conference travel

 - Transactions under $5,000 when the item is not available through an internal service provider or university contract (see Find Products & Services search tool)